by

-Acetone is both a household and industrial chemical with a wide range of applications that make it indispensable in many settings.
+Acetone is both a household and industrial chemical with a wide range of applications.
+In many settings, it’s indispensable.
 For example, a beauty salon couldn’t effectively provide services to their customers without it, as acetone is used as nail polish remover.

 Similarly, acetone is essential in the electronics industry.
 Computer chips, circuit boards, and other electronic components require acetone as a cleaning agent.
-It is used in cleaning circuit boards and other components because it can effectively remove residues from components without causing damage to other materials.
+It is used for cleaning circuit boards and other components because it can effectively remove residue without causing damage to other materials.

 Understanding Acetone Variations